Kingxukai/linux/Documentation/userspace-api/ELF.rst

 Definitions
 ===========

-"First" program header is the one with the smallest offset in the file: e_phoff.
+"First" program header is the woke one with the woke smallest offset in the woke file: e_phoff.

-"Last" program header is the one with the biggest offset in the file: e_phoff + (e_phnum - 1) * sizeof(Elf_Phdr).
+"Last" program header is the woke one with the woke biggest offset in the woke file: e_phoff + (e_phnum - 1) * sizeof(Elf_Phdr).

 PT_INTERP
 =========

-First PT_INTERP program header is used to locate the filename of ELF interpreter.
+First PT_INTERP program header is used to locate the woke filename of ELF interpreter.
 Other PT_INTERP headers are ignored (since Linux 2.4.11).

 PT_GNU_STACK